Naim Qassem

 Background

-On 2 March 2026, Israel named Qassem as a target for elimination: if killed, he would be the third Hezbollah leader lost in roughly eighteen months.
-His Quds Day address on 14 March committed 30,000 fighters, including elite Radwan unit troops, and declared surrender not an option, even as Israel Defense Forces (IDF) ground forces pushed toward the Litani River.
+On 2 March 2026, Israel named Qassem a formal target for elimination: his death would make him the third consecutive Secretary-General killed in under two years.
+His Quds Day address on 14 March committed 30,000 fighters to the front, including elite Radwan unit troops, and declared surrender was not an option even as IDF ground forces pushed toward the Litani River.
+By mid-March, Lebanon's health toll had passed 850 killed and 831,000 displaced since 2 March.

 Qassem embodies Hezbollah's central dilemma: the movement's own Shia base is reportedly furious with the leadership's prosecution of the war, yet any sign of capitulation risks shattering the resistance narrative that justifies Hezbollah's existence.
-With Lebanon's death toll passing 850 and 831,000 displaced, Qassem's survival and posture have become the single most watched variable in the conflict's next phase.
+His survival and posture remain the single most watched variable in Lebanon's Ceasefire track.